opatiny/octanis-internship-workbook/vacrob/electronics/assembly/assembly.md

 ## Battery

-In the end, one big battery still fitted in the robot, so this was used instead of packs of 18x650 batteries.
-The battery used is an RS Pro Lead-acid battery 12V/5AH/20HR.
+One possibility is to use an RS Pro Lead-acid battery 12V/5AH/20HR.
 A recharge module has been added to it, as well as an on/off switch (see image).
 Two output connectors were soldered onto it: a Molex Unifit to power the boards (left), and a M12 IP68 connector 4 pins for recharge (right).

 <img src="../../docs/pictures/electronics/battery.jpg" alt="battery and output connectors" width="50%" class="center">

 **Problem with the big battery:** It is so heavy and off-center that it makes the robot lean -> we have to find another alternative.

+Another alternative is to use packs of 18x650 batteries.
+More precisely, we would use

 ## Distance boards